hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 - Bad, because role abstraction is already provided by Keycloak.
 Engineering effort is spent to reinvent the same concept
 - Bad, because it requires more effort to configure the attribute value and map it down to the token

-### Option 4: Reuse UMA model and define the agent as a resource with the resource scope as a role

-- Good, because UMA resource access is already supported by the agent
-- Bad, because the agent itself is not a resource but a resource server.
-While it could work, it is unnatural to maintain.
-- Bad, because the wallet resource is mixed with the agent resource
-- Bad, because the wallet access scope is mixed with the agent access scope

 ## Links